To apply for one of our international bachelor’s degree programmes, you will need:

 - You are a student in the final year of secondary school, expecting to graduate by the end of June this year.

-- As part of your online application, you submit a statement of your expected qualifications, provided by your school.
+- As part of your online application, you submit a statement of your expected qualifications, signed and stamped by your school.

 You do send a copy of the final certificate before the start of the academic year.
 Without this you won’t be able to start.